 Capitalism will solve those problems if only we let it.
 The market is based on consent, so if people do not consent to pay for some procedure or other, then a cheaper alternative will be found.
 As long as we remember that health care is not a right, but instead a service that should be traded on the free market, that will happen.
 It did for Lasik, for example.

 But, if the government steps in, that won’t happen because people will forget that health care is not a right and demand that the government (read: “other taxpayers”) should pay for any and every procedure, whatever the cost might be.
 If that happens, we’ll just see price increase after price increase as tax dollars are used to pay for an inefficient system that’s mooching off of government money.

 Conclusion to Why Health Care is Not a Right

 Americans think of far too many things as “rights,” which is why I have to write about the fact that health care is not a right, which I think should be quite obvious.
 We’ve been conditioned to do so by the government, which wants to keep us dependent on it for almost everything.

 We need to eradicate that mentality and demand no new entitlements.
 Government spending and our dependence on it is the road to serfdom that Bernie wants to lead us down and he’s trying to bribe us to get us to go along with it.

 Rather than going down that dark path and discovering the true nature of socialism, we should just let the market take over and solve our problems.
 It will, we just have to let it.

 By: Gen Z Conservative

-If you liked this post, please consider leaving a donation through PayPal to support the site!
+If you liked this post on why health care is not a right, please consider leaving a donation through PayPal to support the site!